apostrophecms/apostrophe-documentation/modules/apostrophe-pages/index.md

 consult this method, and it is extended by the optional `apostrophe-workflow` module to create correct absolute URLs for specific locales.
+### batchSimpleRoute(*req*, *name*, *change*) *[api]*
+Implements a simple batch operation like publish or unpublish.
+Pass `req`, the `name` of a configured batch operation, and and a function that accepts (req, page, data, callback), performs the modification on that one page (including calling `update` if appropriate), and invokes its callback.

+`data` is an object containing any schema fields specified for the batch operation.
+If there is no schema it will be an empty object.

+If `req.body.job` is truthy, replies immediately to the request with `{ status: 'ok', jobId: 'cxxxx' }`.
+The `jobId` can then be passed to `apos.modules['apostrophe-jobs'].start()` on the rowser side to monitor progress.

+Otherwise, replies to the request with { status: 'ok', data: page }
+on success.
+If `ids` rather than `_id` were specified, `data` is an empty object.

+To avoid RAM issues with very large selections and ensure that lifecycle callbacks like beforeUpdate, etc. are invoked, the current implementation processes the pages in series.
+### allowedSchema(*req*, *page*, *parentPage*) *[api]*
+Given a page and its parent (if any), returns a schema that is filtered appropriately to that page's type, taking into account whether the page is new and the parent's allowed subpage types
 ### modulesReady(*callback*)
 When all modules are ready, invoke `registerGenericPageTypes` to register a manager for any page type that doesn't already have one via `apostrophe-custom-pages`,